Romeo Vasquez

-Ricardo Alandy Sumilang (April 9, 1939 – May 2, 2017), also known by his stage name Romeo Vasquez, was a Filipino actor and former matinee idol of Philippine cinema.
+Romeo Vasquez (born Roberto Alandy Sumilang; April 9, 1939 – May 2, 2017), was a Filipino actor whose career spanned over four decades.
+He was one of Philippine cinema's definitive leading men from 1950s to 1970s.
+Vasquez was awarded Best Actor at the Asian Film Festival for his performance in Ako ang Maysala!
+(1958), in addition to nominations for five FAMAS Awards.

 Career

 Vasquez was discovered by director Armando Garces who saw him while playing basketball in San Juan, Metro Manila, brought him to Sampaguita Pictures.
 He did several bit roles before his big break.

 He was introduced in Miss Tilapia (1956) starring Gloria Romero and Susan Roces.
 He played younger brother to Amalia Fuentes in Lydia (1956).
 He starred in Pretty Boy (1957) with Amalia Fuentes, Sino ang Maysala?
 (1957) with Susan Roces, and Kilabot sa Makiling (1959) with Liberty Ilagan.

 Vasquez played the son and Fred Montilla as the father in heavy drama Isinakdal Ko ang Aking Ama (1960).
 He did Dugo sa Aking Kamay (1961) with Barbara Perez, and Maruja (1967), an immortal love story by Mars Ravelo, starring Susan Roces.

 He did the films Angelo (1970) with Amalia Fuentes, Nag-aapoy Na Damdamin (1976) with Vilma Santos, Bawal Na Pag-ibig (1977) with Alma Moreno, Dalawang Pugad, Isang Ibon (1977) with Vilma Santos, Diego Rival (1977) with Elizabeth Oropesa and Vivian Velez, Bakit Kailangan Kita?
 (1978) with Vilma Santos, and Gusto Kita, Mahal Mo Siya (1979) with Vilma Santos and Christopher de Leon.

 In 1993, Vasquez returned to the Philippines after living for some time in Los Angeles in the United States.
 He ran for vice governor of Quezon during the 1995 elections, but he did not win.

 He was cast as Col. Castillo in Urban Rangers (1995) with Raymart Santiago.